 - How much money will you save with a gas water heater?
 Water heating will take up 25% of your monthly energy bill, but you can keep that percentage down thanks to a gas water heater.
 Since gas water heaters are much more energy-efficient than the average water heating system, they can cut energy use between 10-50%.
 Take how much you would spend on non-gas water heaters and cut it in half.

 - How can long a gas water heater last?
 The lifespan of your water heater is dependent on what type of water heater you install.
 A conventional tank water heater will last you somewhere between 10 to 12 years.
-Meanwhile, a tankless water heater can last you up 20 years.
-However, though a tankless water heater can give you hot water for a longer period of time, it is more expensive to install.
+Meanwhile, a tankless water heater can last you up to 20 years.
+However, though a tankless water heater can give you hot water for a longer period, it is more expensive to install.